Angry-Pomeranian/Angry-Pomeranian/README.md

 <br/>

 *Hi!
-I'm Nicole, a security engineer and ISO at an ISO 27001:2022 certified Australian MSP.
+I'm Nicole, a Informational Security Officer at an ISO 27001:2022 certified Australian MSP.
 My path here was a proper career pivot, bartending to cybersecurity, which sounds hectic but honestly both jobs are just figuring out what's actually going on and keeping things from going sideways.*

 *Fell into this industry and just kept going deeper.
 Somewhere along the way compliance went from something I just put up with to something I'm actually pretty stoked about, which I reckon is not the most common trajectory.* *My work is mostly in detection engineering, identity architecture, cloud security, and AI governance.
 Been drifting into General SecOps and DevOps territory lately but security is home base.*